Mr-Anas1/Landing-Page/README.md

-# Landing-Page
+# Home-Page
-It contains landing page for a website.
+It contains home page for a website.